 During my pregnancy, I read all the books that said don’t track your baby it will only make you crazy.
 Once Aiden came; however, I don’t know how people don’t track their baby!
+Baby brain is real and there is no way I could remember everytime he ate or slept.
 Here is our round-up of best apps for new mamas (and dadas too!)
 Between the new parent stress and baby brain I was lucky if I remembered to shower, never mind when the last time Aiden ate, slept or pooped (especially in those early days)!

 Thanks to technology, I found a bunch of useful apps to help me keep track of Aiden, and also keep him distracted at times.
 I often find myself wondering how our parents survived without a cell phone or tablet?